-This term, Year one will be exploring the themes of social justice.
-We will be focussing on the elderly and how we can show an impact in our community.
-We are also looking at changes in technology over time and how this has changed the generation today.
+This term, Year one will be continuing to explore the themes of social justice.
+We will still be focussing on the elderly and how we can show an impact in our community.
+We are going to be visiting the local care home where we can read with the residents.

-In maths this half term, our focus will be on position and direction and time.
-We will be using positional language to describe objects’ placement.
-We will be learning and applying key vocabulary including ‘above, ‘below, ‘beside, and, ‘between.’.
+In maths this half term, our focus will be to apply addition facts within 10 to solve addition facts within 20.
+We will be using number stories to use related facts to solve addition and subtraction sentences.
+We will be learning and applying key vocabulary including ‘addend, ‘sum, ‘minuend, and, ‘subtrahend.’.
 We will also continue to develop our number bonds to 20.
-We will then explore time, where we will be problem solving around months and days of week and months of the year.
-We will then be ,aking time to half past on mechanical clocks
+We will then explore knowing one more of numbers to 50 where we will count forwards and backwards to 50 using a 100 squares.

-Our curriculum lessons will have a history focus, where we will be learning about how technology has changed over time.
-We will look how this has changed for our past generations to today.
-In PE we will be doing gymnastics.
-In art, we will be focusing on the work of Banksy.
-We will then create an outcome using marbling and splatter painting ng.
-In science, we will be recognizing and describing common plants whilst exploring how we know they are edible and inedible.
-We will then grow our own plant and watch how it changes over time.
-Our RE this term will be focussing on explore and discuss how Hindus worship.
+Our curriculum lessons will have a history focus, where we will be learning about how life has changed for children now, compared to when the elderly were children.
+We will be visiting the local care home where the children will ask them a range of questions, then they will play games together that were considered popular in previous decades.
+In PE we will be learning to move to music.
+In art, we will be focusing on patterns.
+We will then create a quilt using our own designed patterns.
+In science, we will be continuing our learning of recognising and describing common plants whilst exploring how we know they are edible and inedible.
+Our RE this term will be focused on Christianity and we will explore and discuss how Christians worship.

 In Year 1, our reading books will be changed every day.
 Parents can support their children's learning through reading and discussing the books daily, recording in reading journals and by giving children the opportunity to visit the local library to read about and research our topics.
 We will also be sending out spellings and phonics or maths related activities on a Friday, which are due the following Wednesday.
 Additionally, there will be a variety of homework activities to choose from at the start of the term relating to our overarching theme of social justice.